DelineaXPM/dsv-k8s-sidecar/README.md

 Optionally we can encrypt these communications at container level.

+## Generate self signed certificate

+- run `mage cert:generate` and choose `Sidecar To Broker`: This will generate certs and keys in .cache folder.
+- create kubernetes secret: `mage k8s:createsecret` or manually: kubectl create secret generic keys --from-file=key.pem --from-file=cert.pem --from-file=ca.pem

 ### SideCard to Broker GRPC

-- run `mage cert:generate` and choose `Sidecar To Broker GRPC`
-- create kubernetes secret: `mage k8s:createsecret` or manually:
+Add above k8 secret as volume in Broker's k8 deployment and add the name of cert and private key name env in k8 values.yml.
+`KEY_DIR` => the volume directory.
+`SERVER_CRT` => this will be certs.
+`SERVER_KEY` => this will be private key.

 ### SideCard to Broker Token

-- run `mage cert:generate` and choose `Sidecar To Broker Token`
-- create kubernetes secret: `mage k8s:createsecret` or manually:
+Add above k8 secret as volume in sidecar's k8 deployment and add the name of cert env in k8 values.yml.
+`KEY_DIR` => the volume directory.
+`SERVER_CRT` => this will be certs.

 Once the above setup is done all kubernetes secret will mapped to volume and both the sidecard and broker will pick certificates up from volume.